Billzzhang/k8-shopify-2021-backend/README.md

 # Deployment Guide

-This is instructions on how to deploy the image repository related to the shopify 2021 infrastructure / devops challenge found [here](https://www.shopify.ca/careers/backend-developer-intern-remote-winter-2022-6932cbed).
+This is instructions on how to deploy the image repository using AWS Elastic Kubernetes Service.
+This challenge is in relation to the shopify 2021 infrastructure / devops challenge found [here](https://www.shopify.ca/careers/infrastructure-site-reliability-engineering-intern-remote-winter-2022-6932cbed).

 ## Link to a hosted AWS Kubernetes Deployment